 A newborn’s fingernails grow surprisingly fast.
 The amount of snot from such a tiny thing is downright shocking.
 Occasionally you’ll need to check your little one’s temperature.
 And he or she just might find comfort with gas relief drops.

 You won’t know for sure when you’ll need these items, but you sure don’t want to be stuck without them at 2 a.m.
-It’s a good idea to have on hand simple tools like baby fingernails, a bulb syringe, a thermometer, and gas relief drops, just in case.
+It’s a good idea to have on hand simple tools like baby fingernail clippers, a bulb syringe, a thermometer, and gripe water.

 8. Burp cloths

-There are a few other things our family found helpful, but I wouldn’t exactly call them essential — we used a bouncy seat and a pacifier with both our children, our daughter liked a swing for a few weeks, and our son had fun with a door jumper once he could hold up his head.
-But none of these things are fundamental, by any means.
+There are a few other things our family found helpful, but I wouldn’t exactly call them essential—we used a bouncy seat with all our babies, two of ours liked a swing for a few weeks, and our middle baby had fun with a door jumper once he could hold up his head.
+But none of these things are fundamental.